 Dr. Swanson is a leading innovator in digital health, innovation and prevention

-Dr. Swanson is a prominent advocate of evidence-based medicine and prevention.
-She pioneered new ways to revolutionize health communications by using social and digital media to bridge the gap between parents and doctors.
 She has collaborated with corporations on the impact of their products with the public, including with Amazon on the development of Alexa for Kids and with Proctor & Gamble on their new category creating infant monitoring and tracking.
-She piloted several groundbreaking technologies at Seattle Children’s Hospital.
-Dr. Virtual Handshake™, launched in 2014, which gives patient families information about the doctors and care team they’ll meet during visits, gives them further education during their child’s treatment, and tools for building a community around their child.
+When leading the medical team at SpoonfulOne she designed an end-to-end virtual clinical trial enrolling 1500 infants across all 50 US states focused on early infant feeding.
+Recruitment was successfully completed online in mom chat rooms & through novel EHR-invitation.
+She piloted several groundbreaking technologies while leading the team at Seattle Children’s Hospital: Virtual Handshake™, launched in 2014, which gives patient families information about the doctors and care team they’ll meet during visits, gives them further education during their child’s treatment, and tools for building a community around their child.
 She and her team have also supported the development of two apps: PRISM, to help teen patients manage stress, mindfulness, and resiliency during care; and P.O.P.
 Care, a mobile tool to track post-operative care and pain meds for tonsillectomy patients.
 She’s also partnered with solid organ transplant teams to create education curriculum and she guides hospital strategy for digital engagement.
-She created and piloted the voice skill for Amazon Alexa for influenza vaccination recommendations and illness questions as the first-ever Alexa devices in hospital waiting rooms.
+She created and piloted a voice skill for Amazon Alexa that provided influenza vaccination recommendations and illness questions.
+This was the first use case piloting Alexa devices in hospital waiting rooms.

 Relationships and communication, access to data and care teams